 - Other Activities

 Participating in sports is a great way for LLM students to get involved at Northwestern Law.
-Northwestern has intramural sports leagues open to all students at the school's Chicago campus.
+Northwestern has intramural sports leagues open to all students at the Chicago campus.
 Many LLM students often form either their own teams or form teams with other JD students to compete in a variety of intramural sports, such as indoor soccer and basketball.
-For the past severalyears LLM students have played soccer against the University of Chicago LLM team.
+For the past several years LLM students have played soccer against the University of Chicago LLM team.
 Games are held semi-annually, and friends and fans are encouraged to watch and cheer!
-In addition to sports, the International Programs Office also sponsors an international film festival held at the law school.
-In this event, LLM students not only select the movies from their home countries, but also host post-film cultural discussions to advance mutual understanding and cultural exchange.
+In addition to sports, the International Programs Office also sponsors an international film festival held at the Law School.
+In this event, LLM students not only select the movies from their home countries, but they also host post-film cultural discussions to advance mutual understanding and cultural exchange.

 Participation in Student Organizations